Crossing over at the end of East Street, we now go back to its junction with Bath Street.

 At the inquest into the death, surgeon Robert Murray — who at that time lived in Bath Street, at its corner with Mount Street, and who had examined Samuel — decreed death was due to spasms of the heart.

 Daughter Elizabeth married lacemaker and victualler William Bennett in January 1844.
+The groom was the son of William Bennett senior and his first wife, Elizabeth (nee Child)

 Along with Thomas Jennison of Belper, William Bennett was appointed as High Bailiff of the Derbyshire County Court whose role it was to enforce payment of ‘small debts’ — those not exceeding £20.